 Inventory the assets your business owns and wishes to liquidate.
 Your list should include a detailed description of each item, photograph, purchase information, condition, warranty certificates and repair records, if applicable.
-If some items need painting, repair or general cleaning, take care of it to maximize sale prices.
+If some items need painting, repair, or general cleaning, take care of them to maximize sale prices.

 As you liquidate these assets, you’ll also want a record of the marketing process, purchaser, and the amount received.
 Keeping good records of the sale of your property will protect you in case you file for bankruptcy or a creditor questions your asset liquidation process.
 You may also need this information for your tax returns.

 Step Two: Identity and Consider Your Options to Realize the Best Value for Your Assets